powerhousepro69/videoinfox/readme.md

   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
+  - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
-  - Create unlimited Playlists from: Recusive search results, Recursive directory listings and the Played List
+  - Create unlimited Playlists from: &nbsp; Recusive search results, Recursive directory listings and the Played List
+  - Playlist edit options: &nbsp; -Remove Line &nbsp; -Remove Dupes &nbsp; -Move Line &nbsp; -Clear Playlist
+  - Playlist play options: &nbsp; -Play &nbsp; -Start Autoplay &nbsp; -Resume Autoplay
-  - Directory To Playlist: Create a new playlist from a 1 level deep dir listing.
+  - Directory To Playlist: &nbsp; Create a new playlist from a 1 level deep dir listing.
 Good for seasons of TV shows.
   - Playlist Queue to load unlimited playlists for autoplay with last played video marker.
-  - Queue to Playlist: Save the Playlist Queue to a Playlist.
+  - Queue to Playlist: &nbsp; Save the Playlist Queue to a new Playlist.
-  - Play Clipboard: Download a video url that is in the clipboard via Yt-dlp and autoplay.
+  - Play Clipboard: &nbsp; Download a video url that is in the clipboard via Yt-dlp and autoplay.
-  - Play Clipboard is available in: Home  Played List  Play List  Yt-dlp Menu  View Downloads
+  - Play Clipboard is available in: &nbsp; Home &nbsp; Played List &nbsp; Play List &nbsp; Yt-dlp Menu &nbsp; View Downloads
   - See codec, resolution and duration on the playing video.
-  - Play Directory autoplay available on: Home Screen, Navigate Tree and View Downloads.
+  - Play Directory autoplay available on: &nbsp; Home Screen &nbsp; Navigate Tree &nbsp; View Downloads.
   - Set Intermission time in seconds.
 Change the time in seconds on video end/player quit.
 Initially set to 10.
-  - Command Line Option: Autoplay video files in the current directory with option to quit. videoinfox -d
+  - Command Line Option: &nbsp; videoinfox -d &nbsp; Autoplay video files in the current directory with option to quit.
   - Navigate Tree with Play Directory, Play and Autoplay.
 Select line number to start play.
   - Video Player auto closes when the video ends.
 Ffplay is used by default.
 Any video player can be used.
   - Auto clear the video url from clipboard after the video player is closed.
   - To watch the last download after Play Clipboard cleared the link select Last Download.
   - Auto clear the clipboard of invalid video urls.
   - Press enter after your copy to the clipboard to validate clipboard content.
-  - File types searched for: .webm   .mp4   .mkv   .avi   .divx
   - Rapid directory changing by setting default directories (4) in Settings.
 The 5th is dir at last exit.
   - Default Dirs - 1 2 3 4 5  available in: Home  Navigate Tree  Download List  More Options
   - Played List: log everything played except for: Play Directory, Autoplay, and anything played from a Played List.